Login Sign in

 • Eating too fast

 The outflows from the stomach to both the esophagus and the intestines are cut off so the gas is trapped.
-The trapped air can eventually put enough pressure on large blood vessels to prevent adequate circulation and on the diagram to prevent normal breathing.
+The trapped air can eventually put enough pressure on large blood vessels to prevent adequate circulation and on the diaphragm to prevent normal breathing.

 GDV is a very painful and dangerous condition.
 The torsion of the stomach cuts off blood supply to some areas of the stomach as well as the spleen.